ono-midori/ono-midori.github.io/techs/libevent.md

 You can change the rate limit for an existing group by calling bufferevent_rate_limit_group_set_cfg().
 It returns 0 on success and -1 on failure.
 The bufferevent_rate_limit_group_free() function frees a rate limit group and removes all of its members.

-As of version 2.0, Libevent’s group rate limiting tries to be fair on aggregate, but the implementation can be unfair on very small timescales.
+As of version 2.0, Libevent's group rate limiting tries to be fair on aggregate, but the implementation can be unfair on very small timescales.
 If you care strongly about scheduling fairness, please help out with patches for future versions.

 #### Inspecting current rate-limit values